mattypiper/mattypiper.github.io/_posts/2019-05-13-defcon-quals-gloryhost.md

 At this point, we laid out the plan: Call the `gloryhost::wasi` functions from our C code in a Spectre-style attack to read the flag from memory.

-After learning about wasm, wasi, wat, and fumbling around with a variety of build tools, we settled on using [wasi-sdk](https://github.com/CraneStation/wasi-sdk/) to generate wasm blobs from C code.
 To call the external code, we had to define the functions as `extern` and use the linker directive `-Wl,--allow-undefined` to avoid link errors.
 Getting the function arguments and return values to line up was aided by the dynamic WebAssembly linker built into gloryhost, which printed helpful messages such as: